flexoba/Educative.io-Reviews-Is-It-Worth-It-My-Honest-Opinion/README.md

 Currently, there is **no active coupon code** for Educative.io, but you can use **[this link](https://educative.pxf.io/NkLn9N)** to get an **automatic discount** applied during registration — no code required.

+## Best place to learn programming
+**Educative.io is one of the best places to learn programming online** because it offers interactive, text-based lessons with in-browser coding, instant feedback, and structured learning paths.
+Whether you’re a beginner or preparing for FAANG interviews, its hands-on approach helps you learn faster and retain more compared to traditional video courses.

+## Educative.io vs Udemy
+**Educative.io vs Udemy** – Educative.io is best for **interactive, text-based coding lessons** with in-browser practice and structured paths, making it ideal for developers and tech interview prep.
+Udemy focuses on **video-based courses** across all subjects, with one-time purchases and frequent discounts.
+Choose Educative.io for **hands-on coding and curated tech content**, or Udemy for **variety and visual learning**.